Planet-Caravan-Studios/Planet-Caravan-Simple-Blog/README.md

 ### Best Practices ###
 * Use lots of comments and documentation
 * Keep your tabs lined up correctly
-* Follow HTML5 element heirarchy
+* Follow HTML5 element hierarchy
-* Double check your title tags and favicon
+* Double check your title tags and favicon before launch
 * Store your local project in a regular folder with no cloud syncing - this can cause issues with running/building the project

 ### Initialize ###